Gunman’s capture ends 39-hour manhunt with 2 officers shot

 FALLSTON, Md.
 (AP) — A Maryland man was taken into custody early Friday, ending a 39-hour manhunt during which he wounded two Baltimore County police officers in separate shootings and holed up in a wooded area behind a suburban shopping center, authorities said.

-David Linthicum, 24, was already on the run when he shot the second officer and stole his vehicle Thursday night, police said.
+David Linthicum, 24, was already on the run when he shot the second officer, a detective, and stole his department-issued vehicle Thursday night, police said.

-Officers eventually stopped him about 20 miles from that scene using spike strips.
-Linthicum fled into the woods but was surrounded by officers from multiple law enforcement agencies, with a helicopter illuminating the scene from above.
+Officers eventually stopped Linthicum about 20 miles away using spike strips.
+From there, Linthicum fled into the woods but was surrounded by officers from multiple law enforcement agencies, with a helicopter illuminating the scene from above.
 Eight hours later and without further injury, they had him in handcuffs, authorities said.

 The ordeal began when police responded to a call about a person in distress at Linthicum’s Baltimore County home Wednesday afternoon.
 While officers were interacting with him, he fired multiple rounds and fled the scene, police said.
 One officer was hit, hospitalized for treatment and released that night.